bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 <div class="release-feature-authors">authors: @aevyrie</div>

-By default Bevy will run updates "as fast as it can" (limited by the monitors' refresh rate).
+By default Bevy will run updates "as fast as it can" (limited by the screen's refresh rate).
 This is great for most games, but some application types (such as GUI apps) need to prioritize CPU and GPU power usage.

 **Bevy 0.7** adds the ability to configure the [`UpdateMode`] in [`WinitConfig`] to configure how Bevy Apps run updates: